Arranging a direct cremation in San Bernardino, CA

 In California, there is a mandatory wait period after death before cremation can proceed.
 Before a cremation can go ahead, the doctor must sign and fill out the cause of death, and the county health department must issue a permit to cremate.

 The deceased will be refrigerated during this period and for as long as required.
-However, you should be aware that many cremation packages will only include refrigeration for up to 5 days and will charge you a daily rate thereon.
+However, be aware that many cremation packages include refrigeration for up to 5 days and charge a daily rate thereafter.

 Death certificates and permits are considered ‘cash advance’ items and are not generally included in a quoted cremation price.
-The funeral director will generally obtain the death certificates on your behalf.
+The funeral director will typically obtain the death certificates on your behalf.

-Visit our Complete Guide to Cremation to learn everything about the cremation process, options, and regulations.
+Visit our Complete Guide to Cremation to learn everything you need to know about the cremation process, options, and regulations.

 Yes, you can prearrange an affordable cremation in San Bernardino.
-Advance planning can help ensure you get the most appropriate services provider for your needs and save your surviving family the financial and emotional burden at the time of death.
+Planning can help ensure you get the most appropriate service provider for your needs and save your surviving family the financial and emotional burden at the time of death.

-There are various options available to you for planning ahead, so consult with your preferred service provider.
+There are various options available to you for planning, so consult with your preferred service provider.

 What can we do with the cremated remains?